TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/UserManagement/BackendUsers/Index.rst

 .. hint::

-   The following steps assume that the editors "simple_editor" and "advanced_editor exist".
+   The following steps assume that the editors "simple_editor" and "advanced_editor" exist.
 In some versions of the "Introduction Package", `they will not get created
    <https://github.com/FriendsOfTYPO3/introduction/issues/21>`__.